 For many people, the main draw is the time that it can save in one’s house cleaning routine.
 Because it cleans on its own, you can move on to other cleaning chores while it’s doing the vacuuming for you.
 With the connected app, you can even send your Roomba out to clean while at work or running errands.
 The scheduling feature also lets you select a regular time to clean on a weekly or daily basis, depending on your needs.

 A Roomba is also a perfect vacuum option for anyone with limited mobility.
 You don’t have to push or carry it anywhere, and because it cleans on its own, you don’t have to stand at all to vacuum your home.

-Some Roombas, such as the 692 and 694, are equipped with batteries that have 60 minutes of run time, while other mid-range models have a 75 minute battery life.
-For the longest running Roomba, look for a model with a battery life of about 100 minutes, such as the j7+ Combo or s9+.
+Some Roombas, such as the 692 and 694, are equipped with batteries that have 70 to 75 minutes of run time, while other mid-range models, like the i4, have a 90-minute battery life.
+For the longest-running Roomba, look for a model with a battery life of about 100 minutes, such as the j7+ Combo or s9+.

 Every Roomba model has a self-charging feature, which means that they will automatically return to their docking station to charge when they’re running low on power.